-In a year full of personal experimentation in other carrers (like running for congress, for example :), I still programmed a lot.
-I invested a lot of time studying Docker and containers, Kubernetes, Home Assistant and hosting web systems myself (like Nextcloud).
+In a year full of personal experimentation in other careers (like running for congress, for example :), I still programmed a lot.
+I invested a lot of time studying Docker and containers, Kubernetes, Home Assistant, and hosting web systems myself (like Nextcloud).

 But game design is a passion.

-I’m constantly get annoyed with Unity3D and the latest events in the business side, had me to worry even more.
+I constantly get annoyed with Unity3D and the latest events on the business side, which had me worry even more.
 I tried to use Godot and failed.
-C# is far better in terms of easy-to-use and safety and compared to C++ and even more to custom scripting languages.
-It’s more organized, well documented.
+C# is far better in terms of easy-to-use and safety compared to C++ and even more to custom scripting languages.
+It’s more organized and well-documented.
 And I have years of accumulated experience.
-And Godot-C# integration is buggy, unstable and full of gotchas.
+And Godot-C# integration is buggy, unstable, and full of gotchas.
 The way they re-implemented C# in the upcoming Godot 4 created so many artifacts to properly work that I got even more frustrated.
 I could not use

-After watching a curious review in GameFromScratch channel, I tried a new kid in town: Flax Engine.
+After watching a curious review on the GameFromScratch channel, I tried a new kid in town: Flax Engine.
 It’s a C++/C# engine heavily inspired by Unity.
-The from-to process is straight forward.
-After just a of weeks playing with it, now I decided to invest in it.
-I am planning to port my closest-to-finish game I have to it by the end of year.
+The from-to process is straightforward.
+After just a few of weeks playing with it, now I decided to invest in it.
+I am planning to port my closest-to-finish game I have to it by the end of the year.
 It’s 1 step back, 2 steps forward.

 👎 Like Godot, there is no way, currently, to drag-and-drop assets and actors with a specific class.
-I always have to ask for a generic Actor in the editor and check if has the given class in code.
-Annoying and error prone.
+I always have to ask for a generic Actor in the editor and check if has the given class in the code.
+Annoying and error-prone.

-👎 Still lacking several common features, comparing to Unity and Unreal.
-It’s evolving and, mostly important, their competitors pave the way for inspired clones like Flax.
+👎 Still lacking several common features, compared to Unity and Unreal.
+It’s evolving and, most importantly, their competitors pave the way for inspired clones like Flax.

 👎 Minuscule community compared to other game engines, even the indie ones.
-Recent Github report of biggest Open Source projects do not place Flax into the top 10.
+Recent GitHub reports the biggest Open Source projects do not place Flax into the top 10.

 😐 Not FLOSS.
 It’s open source but it’s not free.
 The license requires paying royalties.
 It’s very close to what Unreal asks but more generous.
 I would love to see it converting to a full FLOSS model in the future.